HazelnutParadise/insyra/Docs/plot.md

 Renders the chart as a PNG file and saves it to the specified path.
 This utilizes the `orcgen` library to convert the chart into a PNG.

+*This function will automatically use HazelnutParadise online service to render the chart when local rendering failed.*

 ---

 ## Advanced Customization